viperproject/pcg/pcg-server/README.md

 ## Prerequisites

 - Rust and Cargo installed
-- Access to the parent PCS project with `pcs_bin` and visualization files
+- Access to the parent PCS project with `pcg_bin` and visualization files

 ## Setup